SaltOverflow/c-modules/proposals/modules_v5.md

 Now that all symbols visible to a module have been collected, we can proceed to resolve all symbols within function bodies or initializer expressions.
 Technically, the additional information needed to use them isn't required, though it simplifies our proof and implementation.

 We resolve names in the same manner as described in the section Resolving names of exported declarations.
-This means that symbols in the current module shadow those that are imported, though the imported symbols can still be accessed using the `::` operator.
+This means that symbols in the current module (types and variables/functions are different) shadow those that are imported, though the imported symbols can still be accessed using the `::` operator.

 *In Cforall, the addition of the overload system means that symbols defined within our module system only have preference over imported symbols, instead of completely shadowing them.
 This works by having our module system provide a list of candidates for each symbol to the overload resolution system.
 The overload resolution algorithm will need to be refactored to hold the full name of a symbol (symbol name + module name), and favour symbols defined within the given module (eg. `struct MinHeap` in the provided example).
 Whether favour means "break ties" or "always use current module's symbols if possible" is a design choice (I prefer the latter).*